ARM-software/arm-trusted-firmware/docs/firmware-design.md

     Juno, BL1 resides in flash memory at address `0x0BEC0000`.
 BL1 read-write data are relocated to the top of Trusted SRAM at runtime.

+*   EL3 Runtime Software, BL31 for AArch64 and BL32 for AArch32 (e.g. SP_MIN),
-*   BL31 is loaded at the top of the Trusted SRAM, such that its NOBITS sections will overwrite BL1 R/W data.
-This implies that BL1 global variables remain valid only until execution reaches the BL31 entry point during a cold boot.
+    is loaded at the top of the Trusted SRAM, such that its NOBITS sections will overwrite BL1 R/W data.
+This implies that BL1 global variables remain valid only until execution reaches the EL3 Runtime Software entry point during a cold boot.

-*   BL2 is loaded below BL31.
+*   BL2 is loaded below EL3 Runtime Software.

-*   On Juno, SCP_BL2 is loaded temporarily into the BL31 memory region and transfered to the SCP before being overwritten by BL31.
+*   On Juno, SCP_BL2 is loaded temporarily into the EL3 Runtime Software memory region and transfered to the SCP before being overwritten by EL3 Runtime Software.

-*   BL32 can be loaded in one of the following locations:
+*   BL32 (for AArch64) can be loaded in one of the following locations:

     *   Trusted SRAM
     *   Trusted DRAM (FVP only)
     *   Secure region of DRAM (top 16MB of DRAM configured by the TrustZone controller)

-    When BL32 is loaded into Trusted SRAM, its NOBITS sections are allowed to overlay BL2.
+    When BL32 (for AArch64) is loaded into Trusted SRAM, its NOBITS sections are allowed to overlay BL2.
 This memory layout is designed to give the BL32 image as much memory as possible when it is loaded into Trusted SRAM.

-The memory regions for the overlap detection mechanism at boot time are defined as follows (shown per API):
+When LOAD_IMAGE_V2 is disabled the memory regions for the overlap detection mechanism at boot time are defined as follows (shown per API):

 *   `meminfo_t *bl1_plat_sec_mem_layout(void)`